SatyamChaurasia98/Take-Home-Acitvity/README.md

 Step-3: Open command prompt/terminal in project directory

-Step-4: Type Command "npm install" to install all dependicies npm packages of a project
+Step-4: Type Command "npm install" to install all dependencies npm packages of a project

 Step-5: After installing all the packages type "npm start" on command prompt to run the development server.